knative/docs/serving/using-an-ssl-cert.md

+---
-# Configuring HTTPS with a custom certificate
+title: "Configuring HTTPS with a custom certificate"
+#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
+weight: 60
+---

 If you already have an SSL/TLS certificate for your domain you can follow the steps below to configure Knative to use your certificate and enable HTTPS